 We will analyze witnesses’ testimony and search for factual errors, inconsistencies, or just plain lies.
 Then, during cross-examinations, we can illustrate these issues to the judge and jury.

-Our Criminal Defense Team Will Review the Evidence Against You
+Our Assault Lawyer in Houston, Texas Will Review the Evidence Against You

 The prosecution’s case is only as strong as the evidence against you.
 If there isn’t compelling evidence, we can likely get a dismissal.
 We would do this when there’s not enough information to support a conviction.

 We will also determine whether anyone improperly collected evidence, including evidence from you.
-If so, your assault lawyer in Houston can argue that it’s inadmissible and ask the judge and jury not to consider it.
+If so, your assault lawyer in Houston, Texas can argue that it’s inadmissible and ask the judge and jury not to consider it.

 We Will Defend Your Legal Rights